beNative/udio-prompt-crafter/docs/MANUAL_FUNCTIONAL.md

 The Log Panel provides a real-time view of application events, which is useful for debugging.

 -   **Filter Levels:** You can toggle which log levels (DEBUG, INFO, WARNING, ERROR) are visible.
--   **Log to File (Electron Only):** When running the desktop app, you can enable this to write logs to a file (`udio-prompt-crafter-YYYY-MM-DD.log`) in the same directory as the executable.
+-   **Log to File (Electron Only):** When running the desktop app, you can enable this to write logs to a file (`udio-prompt-crafter-YYYY-MM-DD.log`) inside the application's standard data directory (see the "Data Storage" section for specific locations).
 -   **Open Location (Electron Only):** Opens the folder containing the log file.

 ## Status Bar